 The Google algorithm regularly changes and so do your competitors, which means you need to monitor where you appear week to week and put strategies in place to improve rankings month to month.

 Patience is also required.
 It takes a long time to build your SEO presence organically and sometimes, it can be trial and error.
-Our one tip is if you can't afford an outside agency or designated individual to manage this for you, try and spend an hour a week on one of the areas identified above.
+Our one tip if you can't afford an outside agency or designated individual to manage this for you, try and spend an hour a week (excluding the blog creation) on one of the areas identified above.
 Gradually, you will see progress.